HadiHShali/SSA/README.md

 # Singular Spectrum Analysis (SSA)
-This is the repository for SSA which include different sections as follow:
+This repository is dedicated to the spectrum analysis of time series data containing gaps.
+It includes various sections designed to facilitate understanding and application of the methods and tools provided

 # 1- Papers
 This folder includes all the papers that we used to understand, implement, and test the SSA method for the data containing gaps.